PranjalGhildiyal/RealTimeSeries/README.md

    ```bat
    Realtimeseries.bat
    ```
 This script will create a Conda environment named "PranalGhildiyal_Realtimeseries," install the required dependencies, and launch the RealTimeSeries application.
+This might take longer than usual on the first go.
+View the changes on `log.txt` in the log directory to see the progress of installation for the first time.

+PLEASE POST ANY ISSUES REGARDING INSTALLATION ON THIS REPOSITORY [`Issues`](https://github.com/PranjalGhildiyal/RealTimeSeries/issues) WITH THE `log.txt` FILE.

 ## Usage